runeks/admin-testcase/README.md

 Test project for reproducing WELD-1802

-Build and deploy, admin-frontend-testcase-4.0-SNAPSHOT.war, https://localhost:9643/ (depending on https port settings)
+Build and deploy, admin-frontend-testcase-4.0-SNAPSHOT.war, http://localhost:8180/ (depending on port settings)

 Use two browsers, for example chrome incognito and firefox private in order to get different sessions